Snapping Turtle Vs Alligator Snapping Turtle

 Snapping turtles have several defensive mechanisms to protect themselves from predators.
 Their primary defense is their powerful jaws, which they use to deliver quick and forceful bites.
 Snapping turtles can extend their necks and open their jaws in a fraction of a second, making them formidable adversaries.

-Read Also: Predators Of Box Turtles
+Read Also: What Do Florida Box Turtles Eat

 Alligator snapping turtles have similar defensive tactics but take it a step further.
 In addition to their strong jaws, they also have a bony ridge on their shell that resembles a raised edge, which helps to deter predators.
 When threatened, alligator snapping turtles can use their jaws and claws to defend themselves, and they can even emit a hissing sound to intimidate potential threats.